-Gary Vaynerchuk is a ubiquitous entrepreneur, investor, author, vlogger, and motivational speaker.
-He’s become a master at producing highly engaging and inspirational bite-size content on social media channels such as Instagram, LinkedIn, Facebook, SnapChat, and YouTube.
-He has successfully started his own companies as well as a digital marketing agency that he co-founded with his brother.
+Gary Vaynerchuk's net worth is impressive.
+But there's way more to this ubiquitous entrepreneur, investor, author, vlogger, and motivational speaker.
+He’s become a master at producing highly engaging and inspirational bite-size content on social media.
+You can find Gary on channels such as Instagram, LinkedIn, Facebook, SnapChat, and YouTube.
+He has successfully started his own companies.
+Also, Gary has a digital marketing agency that he co-founded with his brother.

-But before social media influencer fame, Vaynerchuk was always an entrepreneur who helped build a multi-million-dollar business long before the digital limelight.
+But there was a time before social media influencer fame brought additional wealth.
+Vaynerchuk was always an entrepreneur who helped build a multi-million-dollar business long before the digital age.

 Gary Vaynerchuk’s entrepreneurial journey began when he was born on November 14, 1975, in Bobruisk, Russia.
-He was raised by a mother and father who desperately wanted to escape the communist regime of the Soviet Union, and as a result Vaynerchuk and his family immigrated to the United States, without knowing any English, when he was just three years old.
+He was raised by a mother and father who desperately wanted to escape the communist regime of the Soviet Union.
+As a result, Vaynerchuk and his family immigrated to the United States, without knowing any English, when Gary was just three years old.

 They settled in Edison, New Jersey.
 There, Vaynerchuk’s father worked in a small liquor store before saving up enough money to run a business of his own.
-In 1988, just 10 years after moving to America, Vaynerchuk’s dad was able to become a partner in another wine location, 300 square feet in size, located in the same community.
-He eventually managed to buy out his partner's share in the business which was called Shopper’s Discount Liquors.
+In 1988, just 10 years after moving to America, Vaynerchuk’s dad became a partner in Shopper's Discount Liquors.
+He managed to buy out his partner's share in the small business.

 Like his father, Vaynerchuk had an entrepreneurial spirit and was not afraid of hard work.
-One of his first entrepreneurial endeavors involved pulling flowers out of his neighbor’s garden, and reselling them right back to them.
-He also ran a chain of multiple lemonade stands as a child, before selling baseball cards (and making thousands of dollars) in his early teens.
+One of his first entrepreneurial endeavors involved pulling flowers out of his neighbor’s garden and selling them back to them.
+Gary also ran a chain of multiple lemonade stands as a child.
+Later, he sold baseball cards (making thousands of dollars) in his early teens.

-In a 2014 interview on TheBlaze, Vaynerchuk shared that unlike most immigrant parents who often pressured their children to excel in school, his parents did not mind the fact that he was not an ‘A’ student.
-He explained that they were not too worried because he was making anywhere $2,000 to $3,000 a week from his various business ventures while in middle school.
+In a 2014 interview on TheBlaze, Vaynerchuk shared that his parents were unlike most immigrant parents.
+Most pressured their children to excel in school.
+His parents did not mind the fact that he was not an ‘A’ student.
+Gary explained that they were not too worried because he was making $2,000-$3,000 a week from his various business ventures while in middle school.

 When Vaynerchuk turned 14, his father had him working in the family business on the weekends and on every school holiday.
-He has said that his experience in the wine store helped him to learn many valuable business lessons like the importance of nurturing long-term relationships with customers.
-He left New Jersey and enrolled at the Mount Ida College in Boston, Massachusetts.
-There he earned a bachelor’s degree.
+He has said that his experience in the wine store helped him to learn many valuable business lessons.
+Specifically, Gary learned the importance of nurturing long-term relationships with customers.
+He left New Jersey and enrolled at Mount Ida College in Boston, Massachusetts.
+There, Gary earned a bachelor’s degree.

 Gary Vaynerchuk’s Journey to Building Wealth

 Following his graduation in 1998, Vaynerchuk returned to his hometown of New Jersey to continue working in the family wine business.
-While at college, Vaynerchuk was exposed to computers and the Internet, and he quickly realized that they could be powerful resources for growing his father’s business.
+While at college, Vaynerchuk was exposed to computers and the Internet.
+He quickly realized they could be powerful in growing his father’s business.

-Long before email marketing was a thing, he found creative ways to market his father’s wine business, often emailing weekly discounts and specials and sharing his favorite wine recommendations through his point of view.
+Long before email marketing was a thing, Gary found creative ways to market his father’s wine business.
+He emailed weekly discounts and specials and shared his favorite wine recommendations.

-Before learning about e-commerce, Vaynerchuk’s expansion goal for the liquor store was to slowly open up several brick and mortar locations across his state and then eventually across the country.
+Before learning about e-commerce, Vaynerchuk’s expansion goal for the liquor store was modest.
+He aimed to open up several brick and mortar locations across the state, and eventually across the country.

-However, he instead started a website called WineLibrary.com with the hope that he could dramatically increase the rate at which inventory from the wine store was sold.
-Within five years of launching the website, sales from the store increased from $3 million to $60 million a year.
+However, he instead started a website called WineLibrary.com.
+His goal was to increase the rate at which inventory from the wine store was sold.
+Within five years of launching the website, he succeeded.
+Sales increased from $3 million to $60 million a year.

 Becoming a Social Media Personality

-Vaynerchuk’s rise to fame all began with a 20-minute daily YouTube show that he started in early 2006, roughly a year after YouTube was founded.
-The show was called Wine Library TV, and it gave Vaynerchuk a wide platform to share wine reviews and indirectly promote WineLibrary.com.
+Vaynerchuk’s rise to fame all began with a 20-minute daily YouTube show.
+Gary launched it in early 2006, roughly a year after YouTube was founded.
+The show was called Wine Library TV.
+It gave Vaynerchuk a wide platform to share wine reviews and indirectly promote WineLibrary.com.

-Over time Vaynerchuk’s YouTube following grew, and he was eventually asked to appear on The Conan Show in 2008.
-Of course this appearance had a snowball effect, as other well known television shows and publications subsequently produced features on Vaynerchuk and his use of social media to indirectly grow his business and his brand.
+Over time Vaynerchuk’s YouTube following grew.
+The Conan Show invited Gary to appear in 2008.
+Of course, this appearance had a snowball effect.
+Other well-known television shows and publications subsequently produced features on Vaynerchuk.
+They focused on his use of social media to grow his business and brand.
 He later became a very active Twitter user.
-There he built an audience of more than 1.3 million people.
+There, Gary built an audience of more than 1.3 million people.

-Gary still produces daily vlog videos on YouTube only these days its with assistance from his team.
-Videographers, social media specialists, and graphic designers help amplify Vaynerchuk’s brand on all of his social media platforms.
+Gary still produces daily vlog videos on YouTube.
+Only these days, it's with assistance from his team.
+Videographers, social media specialists, and graphic designers help amplify Vaynerchuk’s brand on multiple social media platforms.

 Gary has fine-tuned a content creating machine.
-His daily vlogs show him in real-life settings such as client meetings, employee interactions, press events, and doling out financial advice.
-A few example YouTube videos include “My 5 Biggest Failures in Business” and “How to Find Your Path to Happiness.”
+His daily vlogs show him in real-life settings.
+We watch him in client meetings, employee interactions, press events, and doling out financial advice.
+A few examples of YouTube videos include “My 5 Biggest Failures in Business” and “How to Find Your Path to Happiness.”

-Vaynerchuk prides himself on having the privilege of being transparent and sharing his struggles and successes honestly and candidly.
-As of January 2019, Gary has 1,899,943 subscribers on YouTube.
+Vaynerchuk prides himself on having the privilege of being transparent.
+He shares his struggles and successes honestly and candidly.
+As of February 2020, Gary has 2.55M subscribers on YouTube.

-After his success with WineLibrary, Vaynerchuk shifted his focus to a digital marketing agency that he started with his brother AJ Vaynerchuk called VaynerMedia.
-Gary was eager to take the marketing and personal branding skills he had learned through his own trial and error and turn them into an empire that helped other clients replicate his success.
+After his success with WineLibrary, Vaynerchuk shifted his focus.
+This time, to VaynerMedia, a digital marketing agency that he started with his brother AJ.
+Gary was eager to use his marketing and personal branding skills to build an empire that helps clients replicate his success.

-VaynerMedia is a full-service global agency that services big name clients such as Chase, PepsiCo, Hulu, Toyota, Johnson’s, Shell, Green Mountain Coffee, the NBA, and more.
-The firm provides these big corporations with robust social media strategies, many of which Gary has experienced great success with.
+VaynerMedia is a full-service global agency.
+It serves big-name clients such as Chase, PepsiCo, Hulu, Toyota, Johnson’s, Shell, Green Mountain Coffee, the NBA, and more.
+The firm provides clients with the same robust social media strategies Gary has used to great success.

-VaynerMedia was founded in 2009 and has a staff of over 600 employees around the world.
+The brothers founded VaynerMedia in 2009.
+It has a staff of over 600 employees worldwide.
 In 2016, the agency grossed $100 million in revenue.

-Additionally, Vaynerchuk does several speaking engagements throughout the country each year, and often charges as much as $100,000 for a single presentation.
+Additionally, Vaynerchuk does several speaking engagements throughout the country each year.
+He often charges as much as $100,000 for a single presentation.

-His books offer actionable tips and tactics, new lessons, social media tips, personal branding advice, and inspiration drawn from his own experiences as well as those of successful influencers and entrepreneurs who took untraditional paths to success and pursued their dreams.
-His books include a mix of advice and data-driven metrics to back up his case.
+His books offer actionable tips and tactics, new lessons, social media tips, personal branding advice, and inspiration.
+Gary shares from his own experiences as well as those of successful influencers and entrepreneurs.
+Many took untraditional paths to success and pursued their dreams.
+His books include a mix of advice and data-driven metrics.

 Gary Vaynerchuk’s Net Worth

-According to Investormint, Gary is currently worth $160 million and is projected to soon be worth $200 million.
+According to Investormint about Gary Vaynerchuk's net worth, the number is estimated at $160 million, projected to soon top $200 million.

-Gary became an angel investor and invested in big tech companies such as Facebook, SnapChat, Tumblr, and Twitter early on – way before they were as big as they are now.
-He had an intuition and knack for predicting consumer behavior long before it was even happening.
+Gary became an angel investor.
+He invested in big tech companies such as Facebook, SnapChat, Tumblr, and Twitter early on.
+He has a knack for predicting consumer behavior.

 The Bottom Line

-Gary Vaynerchuk is without a doubt one of the most talked about entrepreneurs on social media.
-He immigrated to this country at a very young age along with his family, and developed a strong interest for the world of business during his youth.
-After graduating college, he began working full-time for the family wine business.
+Gary Vaynerchuk is without a doubt one of the most talked-about entrepreneurs on social media.
+He immigrated to this country at a very young age along with his family.
+Gary developed a strong interest in the world of business during his youth.
+After graduating from college, Gary began working full-time for the family wine business.

-Around that same time, the Internet was just becoming popular and Vaynerchuk leveraged it to sell wine to a much wider audience.
+Around that same time, the Internet was just becoming popular.
+Vaynerchuk leveraged it to sell wine to a much wider audience.

-In a relatively short period of time, his efforts on e-commerce grew the business’ sales from $3 million a year to more than $60 million annually.
-With the rise of social media platforms like YouTube and Twitter in 2007, Vaynerchuk slowly started to become a personality by building a strong online following of several million people.
+In a relatively short period of time, his efforts on e-commerce grew the business’ sales from $3 million to more than $60 million annually.
+With the rise of social media platforms like YouTube and Twitter in 2007, Vaynerchuk became a personality by building a strong online following of several million people.

-Since then, he has written multiple New York Times bestselling books and has made millions of dollars from his early stage investments in successful startups including Wildfire, RebelMouse, and Medium.
+Since then, he's written multiple New York Times bestselling books.
+Gary Vaynerchuk's net worth grew from his early-stage investments in successful startups including Wildfire, RebelMouse, and Medium.